indexss/indexss/README.md

 ## 🥱About me

-#### I'm a student major in Computer Science.
+I'm a student major in Computer Science.
 Now I study in the UK.
+I completed the first two years of my undergraduate studies at Central South University.

 **About me**